TheDolentCity/jotun/src/content/docs/campaigns/first-strike/operation-dust-demon.md

 ### Evacuation

-One Greathammer drop ship will arrive ten minutes after the Pilots arrive on the surface to retrieve the Pilots, their jotun, the research personnel, and any captured hostiles.
+One Greathammer drop ship will arrive ten minutes after the Pilots arrive on the surface to retrieve the Pilots, theirJotun, the research personnel, and any captured hostiles.

 ## Operation Location